Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

 - Trichomoniasis can cause pelvic inflammatory disease in women.

-- Pregnant women with trichomoniasis are more likely to have your baby too early (preterm), and for your baby to have a low birth weight.
+- Trichomoniasis has been associated with having your too early (preterm), and for your baby to have a low birth weight.

 How can I prevent trichomoniasis?